marchdown/haskell-cocoa-currency-converter-example/readme.md

 Current implementation (GHC output binary)
 ===========================================

 OK, this method works.
-The steps run by XCode after you hit `Build`:
+The steps performed by XCode after you hit `Build`:

 * A normal xcode build is performed with a `main` symbol from `HSOBJC_dummy_C.m`.
 * `HSOBJC_dummy_C.m` also defines symbol place holders for exported Haskell functions